NCAR/CAM-chem/docs/jupyter_notebook_examples/plot_map_basic_co_cbar.md

 #print(var_sel)

 #select the surface level at a specific time and convert to ppbv from vmr
-#select the surface level for an average over three times and convert to ppbv from vmr
 var_srf = var_sel.isel(time=0, lev=55)
 var_srf = var_srf*1e09 # 10-9 to ppb
 print(var_srf.shape)